 Install Suricata Update¶

-If you have already installed Suricata 4.1 you likely
+If you have already installed Suricata 4.1 or newer you

 Suricata-Update is a tool written in Python and best installed with

 Pip can install

 suricata-update into your home